kanekos99/blog/src/posts/2025-12-04-11ty-Resources.md

 ### Deployment

 - [**Deploying 11ty site to github pages**](https://www.youtube.com/watch?v=x4rRO12swrw)<br>
   > I like to host mirrors of my websites on Github Pages for testing since it's super convenient, but it's a little harder to do with statically generated sites.
 This Youtube tutorial shows how to deploy your 11ty site onto Github Pages through a Github action.
-Also helped me to fix an issue with broken links on the statically generated pages.
-Do note that the Github workflow build file they have used in the video is no longer working for newer versions of 11ty - you can find a build file that worked for me [here](https://github.com/kanekos99/blog/blob/main/.github/workflows/build.yml) instead.
+Also helped me to fix an issue with broken links on the statically generated pages. <br>
+  >> Do note that the Github workflow build file they have used in the video is no longer working for newer versions of 11ty - you can find a build file that worked for me [here](https://github.com/kanekos99/blog/blob/main/.github/workflows/build.yml) instead. <br>
+  >>> Also make sure to enable **"Read and write permissions"** under Workflow Permissions on Github (you can find this under your repository's Settings > Actions > General)

 ### Other Resources